SeanJxie/Impromptu/README.md

 # Impromptu

 This is my personal CPU-based 3D graphics engine that implements a minimal 3D graphics API.
-The intent of this project is to give me a better understanding of what popular implementations of specifications such as OpenGL, Vulkan, and Direct3D do under the hood.
+The intent of this project is to give me a better understanding of what implementations of graphics APIs such as OpenGL, Vulkan, and Direct3D do under the hood.

-As result of this "from-scratch" nature, the only external library used is SDL2 (for window and user input management).
+The only required external library is [SDL2](https://github.com/libsdl-org/SDL) (for window and user input management).

-By default, Impromptu implements perspective projection with first-person camera controls.
+By default, Impromptu uses perspective projection with first-person camera controls.

 # Building and Running